 (A) Each person licensed under rule 3701:1-46-33 of the Administrative Code shall visually inspect each device and shall reject any which has an observable physical defect that could affect containment of the tritium or promethium-147.

-(3) The levels of radiation from each device containing promethium-147 shall be measured.
-Any device which has a radiation level in excess of five microgray ( 0.5 millirad) per hour at ten centimeters from any surface when measured through fifty milligrams per square centimeter of absorber, shall be considered as a defective unit.
+(b) Levels of radiation in excess of five microgray ( 0.5 millirad) per hour at ten centimeters from any surface when measured through fifty milligrams per square centimeter of absorber, if the device contains promethium-147; and

 (D) No person licensed under rule 3701:1-46-33 of the Administrative Code shall transfer to persons generally licensed under rule 3701:1-46-07 of the Administrative Code, or under an equivalent general license from an agreement state or the United States nuclear regulatory commission:

 (1) Any luminous safety device tested and found defective under any condition of a license issued under rule 3701:1-46-33 of the Administrative Code, or paragraph (B) of this rule, unless the defective luminous safety device has been repaired or reworked, retested, and determined by an independent inspector to meet the applicable acceptance criteria; or

 (2) Any luminous safety device contained within any lot that has been sampled and rejected as a result of the procedures in paragraph (B)(2) of this rule, unless: